medusajs/medusa/docs/content/advanced/backend/endpoints/add.md

 import cors from "cors"
 ```

-Next, in the exported function, retrieve the CORS configurations of your server using the utility functions you imported:
+Next, in the exported function, retrieve the CORS configurations of your backend using the utility functions you imported:

 ```ts
 export default (rootDirectory) => {